European-XFEL/DSSCDevices/README.md

 # Dssc Devices

+### DSSC PPT

+The Patch Panel Transciever is the interface between the FPGA/ASICs and the outside world (configuration or acquisition), using its own protocol over TCP.
+This device is responsible for the configuring a quadrant (4 modules/ladders).
+4 instances of this device are needed to control the whole detector.

-## DSSC Control
+### DSSC Control

-A middlelayer device to configure several PPT device, take darks, and more.
+A middlelayer device to orchestrate 4 quadrants (PPT devices) of the detector.
+As well as an unified interface for configuration, this device automates various procedures such as taking darks.
 Its soft interlock is documented in [doc/soft_interlock.md](doc/soft_interlock.md).

-## DSSC SIB
+### DSSC SIB

 A bound device to read and configure the Safety Interlock Board, which is its own hardware device mounted next to the PPT.